debnathk/bioinformatics/README.md

 # bioinformatics
-This repository contains Python and R codes related to Bioinformatics operations
+This repository contains code snippets related to Bioinformatics operations